17–18 April 2018, WU Vienna, Vienna, Austria, Europe

 Because of the paradigm of data self determination, the challenge is bidirectional.
 Once the semantics of privacy or compliance are clear, this information also has to be presented to the user.
 On the Web, this is a challenge for the terminal equipment, including but not limited to browsers.
 E.g., the set of preferences offered to the user may vary with the capability of a service to accommodate those preferences.
 This needs signaling of the possible preferences (semantics) and a way to communicate the selection back.
 Such exchange can be protocol- or data driven.
 Where it is data driven, the policy semantics are transported over whatever channel is available, e.g. using linked data.

 The workshop will be held in Vienna (Austria) at the University of Economics and Business (WU Wien).
-Tentatively, a video link to a location in Boston is planned.
 We will have a limited number of possible attendees at the workshop.
 People with ideas on how to implement data self determination on the Web and in Linked Data should attend.
-Beyond exploring Privacy Enhancing Technologies for the Web, the Workshop will also determine whether there is interest in standardization of necessary vocabularies and semantics that need to be agreed upon and put in place to enable privacy enabled services, transparency and measurable compliance to regulation or set policies.
+Beyond exploring Privacy Enhancing Technologies for the Web, the workshop will also determine whether there is interest in standardization of necessary vocabularies and semantics that need to be agreed upon and put in place to enable privacy enabled services, transparency and measurable compliance to regulation or set policies.

 Please note, expressions of interest and position statements are not presentation proposals.
 This is a workshop, not a conference, and any presentations will be short, with topics suggested by expressions of interest and decided by the chairs and program committee.
 Our goal is to actively discuss topics, not to watch presentations.